 *Lofton Avenue Weir: the control gates were closed on June 11, 2020 (the weir is an outlet for Chisago, North/South Lindstrom Lakes into Green/Little Green Lakes).

-*Lake Ellen Weir: the control gate was closed on October 22, 2021 (the weir is an outlet for Green, Little Green and Lake Ellen Lakes into Swamp Lake).
+*Lake Ellen Weir: the control gate was opened on April 21, 2022 (the weir is an outlet for Green, Little Green and Lake Ellen Lakes into Swamp Lake).

 Lake System Water Flow

 In general, the lake water flows through the Chisago Chain of Lakes, roughly, to the north from South Center Lake through a channel beneath Highway 8 to North Center Lake.

 The Ditch and Weir System Map (PDF) and the Ditch and Weir Maintenance Map (PDF) shows the prominent flow areas for the Lake Improvement District.
 The flow arrows show the direction in which water flows through the lake system.

 The water then flows from North Center Lake west through a channel to North Lindstrom Lake (beneath County Road 20), whereby it flows south into South Lindstrom Lake via a channel beneath Highway 8.

 South Lindstrom Lake is connected to Chisago Lake; which has a weir on its north end adjacent to Paradise Park.
 If the water level is high enough to flow over this weir (a mattress weir, made of concrete blocks), then it will continue to flow northeast through a channel that flows into Wallmark Lake, eventually out-letting into a wetland northeast of Wallmark Lake.

 On the south end of Chisago Lake is a ditch or channel leading to a larger weir structure that controls the water flow into Green Lake.
 When the water levels are considered high, the gates within this weir are opened, allowing water to flow into Green Lake via a culvert beneath Lofton Avenue.